Concepts

 etc which can be composed together to write any pipeline.

 You can read about all the operators here.
-Further,

-a few operators (e.g. transform
+Some of the operators (e.g. transform

 , filter